revelaction/ical-git/README.md

 ## ical configuration file

-copy the toml file to the working directory `WorkingDirectory`
+Copy the TOML configuration file to the working directory specified in `WorkingDirectory`.

 ```console
 cp icalgit.toml /home/icalgit/icalgit
 ```

-Modify the path to point to your ical files directory path
+Update the `directory` path in the TOML file to point to your iCal files directory.

 ```toml
 ...